-However, when there is no re-absorption, it can cause cystinuria and eventually the formation of the stones.
+However, when there is no re-absorption, it can cause cystinuria and eventually the formation of the stones1].[

 It was previously thought that these types of masses were only found in infants, but research suggests that the hereditary masses can last long into childhood and even into the late teens.

-How To Prevent Kidney Stones In The Future
+3 Tips On How To Prevent Kidney Stones

 Kidney stone prevention should be fully discussed with your doctor before starting a supplement regimen.
 If you are susceptible to kidney issues, you will need to take extra precautions and maintain a more healthy diet and fitness program, including which, if any, supplements you take.